BIOLOGIC/DISEASE-MODIFYING ANTIRHEUMATIC DRUGS (DMARD)

-Abrilada is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat rheumatoid arthritis (RA), as well as juvenile idiopathic arthritis, psoriatic arthritis, ankylosing spondylitis, adult Crohn’s disease, ulcerative colitis, and plaque psoriasis.
-Abrilada is also known by its drug name, Adalimumab-afzb.
+Abrilada is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat adults with moderately to severely active rheumatoid arthritis.
+Abrilada is also referred to by its drug name, adalimumab-afzb.

-Abrilada is a tumor necrosis factor (TNF) blocker.
+Abrilada is a biologic drug.
+Abrilada is also considered a disease-modifying antirheumatic drug (DMARD).
 It is believed to work by suppressing the inflammatory immune response brought about by the cell-signaling protein TNF, thereby reducing symptoms of rheumatoid arthritis and other immune-system diseases.
-Abrilada is biologically similar to the FDA-approved drug Humira (Adalimumab).
+Abrilada is biologically similar to the FDA-approved drug Humira (adalimumab).

 How do I take it?

-The FDA-approved label for Abrilada lists common side effects including infections (e.g., upper respiratory or sinus), injection site reactions, headache, and rash.
+The FDA-approved label for Abrilada lists common side effects including infections, injection site reactions, headache, and rash.

 For more details about this treatment, visit: